Bias

 snapshot.scan_bias_metrics()

-The thresholds are set by the user, BUT most metrics are ideally as close to 0 as possible, meaning that the model shouldn't really behave differently (and with detrimental outcomes) for the protected groups.
+The thresholds are set by the user, but most metrics are ideally as close to 0 as possible, meaning that the model shouldn't really behave differently (and with detrimental outcomes) for the protected groups.

 The consensus in the literature (and our view) is that algorithmic bias can be mitigated but not removed entirely.